ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 Statements on their behalf.

-Where authentication methods rely on long term secrets, both clients ad Transparency Services implementing this specification MUST allow for the revocation and rolling of authentication secrets.
+Where authentication methods rely on long term secrets, both clients and Transparency Services implementing this specification MUST allow for the revocation and rolling of authentication secrets.

 ## Primary threats